facebookresearch/LaViLa/docs/PRETRAIN.md

 For narrator-generated narrations on Ego4D ground-truth clips, we also provide a [replica](https://dl.fbaipublicfiles.com/lavila/metadata/ego4d/ego4d_train.narrator_63690737.return_10.pkl).
 Note that the narrator used here is our best performing one.

+In addition, we can apply this narrator over the entire video for temporally dense auto-narration.
+We provide a [replica](https://dl.fbaipublicfiles.com/lavila/metadata/ego4d/ego4d_train.uncovered_all.narrator_63690737.return_5.pkl) (excluding the annotated clips).

 ## Rephrasing human narrations using LAVILA-Rephraser

 Rephraser is a standard LLM that can paraphrase narrations in existing clips.